cansusaarii/Retail-dataset-analysis/README.md

 Several machine learning algorithms were considered to determine the most suitable model.
 Linear regression and K-means clustering were chosen for initial experimentation.
 Linear regression was used to predict customer purchases based on features like amount and age, while K-means clustering helped identify customer segments based on purchasing behavior.

+# One-Hot Encoding
+One-hot encoding was employed to convert categorical variables into a format suitable for machine learning algorithms.
+In the retail dataset, features such as 'Customer_Segment' and 'Product_Category' were categorical, meaning they contained non-numeric labels.

 # Target Variable and Feature Selection

 Careful consideration was given to selecting the target variable (Total Purchases) and the relevant features for the models.